Gabriele1312/University-Projects/SmartHomeAutomationMonitoring/readme.md

 ## 🔍 PROJECT INFORMATION

 ### OVERVIEW
 This project is designed to manage and monitor a smart home environment, providing device automation and energy consumption monitoring.
 It was developed and tested on a Raspberry Pi.
+To explore the project in detail, please consult the following file: `IoT_Project_Sassi_Centore`

 ### USAGE
 - This system allows for smart home device management, energy consumption monitoring, and automation rule setup.